MorganPeterson1313/node-db3-challenge/queries.md

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+SELECT orderid, customername, lastname FROM [Orders] as o join customers as c on o.customerid = c.customerid join employees as e on o.employeeid = e.employeeid